Think tank: 20th century

+21st century

+As of 2014, there were more than 11,000 of these institutions worldwide.
+Many of the more established think tanks, created during the Cold War, are focused on international affairs, security studies, and foreign policy.

+The median think tank publishes 138 articles a year, albeit there is substantial variation, with the Brookings Institution having published 3,880 reports in 2020 alone.
+Other prolific publishers include the Wilson Center or the CSIS.

 Types

 Think tanks vary by ideological perspectives, sources of funding, topical emphasis and prospective consumers.
 Funding may also represent who or what the institution wants to influence; in the United States, for example, "Some donors want to influence votes in Congress or shape public opinion, others want to position themselves or the experts they fund for future government jobs, while others want to push specific areas of research or education."

+McGann distinguishes think tanks based on independence, source of funding and affiliation, grouping think tanks into autonomous and independent, quasi-independent, government affiliated, quasi-governmental, university affiliated, political-party affiliated or corporate.

 A new trend, resulting from globalization, is collaboration between policy institutes in different countries.
-For instance, the Carnegie Endowment for International Peace operates offices in Washington, D.C., Beijing, Beirut, Brussels and Moscow.
+For instance, the Carnegie Endowment for International Peace operates offices in Washington, D.C., Beijing, Beirut, Brussels and formerly in Moscow, where it was closed in April 2022.

 The Think Tanks and Civil Societies Program (TTCSP) at the University of Pennsylvania, led by James McGann, annually rates policy institutes worldwide in a number of categories and presents its findings in the Global Go-To Think Tanks rating index.
 However, this method of the study and assessment of policy institutes has been criticized by researchers such as Enrique Mendizabal and Goran Buldioski, Director of the Think Tank Fund, assisted by the Open Society Institute.
+As the TTCSP ended its operations in 2021, the platform ThinkTankAlert started ranking think tanks globally based on their inter-citation patterns in 2025.

+Activities

+Think tanks may attempt to broadly inform the public by holding conferences to discuss issues which they may broadcast; encouraging scholars to give public lectures, testifying before committees of governmental bodies; publishing and widely distributing books, magazines, newsletters or journals; creating mailing lists to distribute new publications; and engaging in social media.

+Think tanks may privately influence policy by having their members accept bureaucratic positions, having members serve on political advisory boards, inviting policy-makers to events, allowing individuals to work at the think tank; employing former policy-makers; or preparing studies for policy makers.